Max1Truc/grapheneos-reverse/README.md

 This will create a `diff.txt` file with the list of all files that changed, in the format `DIFF [file1] [file2]` All these files will be in `releases/tegu-install-2026032001.d` and `releases/tegu-install-2026032001-reproduced.d`.

+## Contributing

+Anyone willing to help could:
+- refactor diff.py (currently big ugly pasta code) to make it in-memory, as for now it extracts a lot of things to the local filesystem
+  - this could maybe be achieved with [Kaitai Struct](https://formats.kaitai.io/) which seems to support all the file formats we need
+- contribute patches that they reversed. please run diff.py between your built version and the official release and send the output along with your pull request
+- figure out a way to guide an AI (buzzwords yay!) into reproducing the patches. a cool feedback loop can be used to that the AI checks its work (build -> diff -> reverse -> start again)